com-pas/compas-scl-xsd/README.md

 # compas-scl-xsd
-Repository containing the official IEC-61850-6 SCL XSD Supported Documents
+Contains the official IEC 61850-6 SCL XSD schemas.

+## License
+The XSD schemas used are distributed under their [end user license agreement](./license/CC-EULA.pdf).